kamraz/Crossword-Generator/README.md

 - The crossword grid (with letters and # for blocks)
 - The list of words used
 - A separator line between solutions

-## Troubleshooting

-- **Configuration file not found**: Ensure `puzzle_config.yaml` exists or specify the correct path
-- **YAML parsing error**: Check the syntax of your configuration file
-- **No solutions found**: Try adjusting the word list, custom words, or block positions
-- **Missing word list**: Ensure the word list file exists and is in the correct format